enso-org/enso/docs/language-server/protocol-language-server.md

 This can be used to display which libraries can be downloaded / added to the project.

-If `editionName` is not specified, it will list libraries defined in the edition associated with the current project, including any project-specific overrides.

 This does not include local libraries not defined explicitly in the project's edition, even if they can be resolved as per `prefer-local-libraries` setting.
 To get local libraries that are not directly referenced in the edition, use